 In 1632, King Charles I granted to the Maryland proprietor coastal land with a northern border at the 40th parallel.
-In 1682, his son James the Duke of York evicted the Dutch from the Connecticut River to Cape Henlopen; afterwards, his brother King Charles II gave away New Jersey and Pennsylvania, leaving York with New York plus a strip of wilderness from Pennsylvania to Henlopen.
+In 1682, his son James the Duke of York evicted the Dutch from the Connecticut River to Cape Henlopen; afterward, his brother King Charles II gave away New Jersey and Pennsylvania, leaving York with New York plus a strip of wilderness from Pennsylvania to Henlopen.
 York then gifted that southern strip to William Penn before anyone realized there was a sloppy overlap with Maryland of thousands of square miles.
-Lawsuits galore.
+Lawsuits are galore.

 A greenhouse is a greenhouse, until you know something about them.